The passage from the integral to the rational group ring in algebraic $K$-theory: Lower -theory of finite groups

 \subsection{Localization squares for finite groups}

-The negative $K$-theory groups of $\mathbb{Z}G$ for $G$ a finite group have been first computed by Carter in \cite{carternegktheory}.
-We will repeat the essential points.
+In the following, we will reinterpret some of the techniques that Carter used to prove Theorem \ref{negativektheory} in a more modern light.
 First, we need the following lemma, which is a consequence of a theorem due to Karoubi, see e.g. \cite{Weibel2013TheKA}, Prop.
-V.7.5.
+V.7.5. and Example V.7.5.1.

-\begin{lemma} Let $G$ be a finite group and $P$ the set of primes dividing the order of $G$.
-Then the following square is a pullback square of spectra: where the maps appearing are induced by the corresponding inclusions of the involved rings. \end{lemma}
+\begin{lemma} Let $G$ be a finite group and $P$ a finite set of primes.
+Then the following square is a pullback square of spectra:

+where the maps appearing are induced by the corresponding inclusions of the involved rings. \end{lemma}

 \begin{corollary} Fix the same assumptions as in the previous lemma.
 Then

 is a pullback square of spectra as well. \end{corollary}

 \begin{proof} The square in question is given as the levelwise cofibers of the square